Feb. 28, 2019Print | PDF

 As part of the Proclaiming Our Roots project, which was led by Wilson, Beals played a major role in gathering Indigenous-Black people’s stories and sharing their experiences and knowledge in arts-based forms such as digital storytelling.

-For her doctoral work, Beals plans to take the stories and videos created for the project and turn them into high school curriculum tools with an accompanying module guide to teach students about the Indigenous-Black experience and history in Canada.
+For their doctoral work, Beals plans to take the stories and videos created for the project and turn them into high school curriculum tools with an accompanying module guide to teach students about the Indigenous-Black experience and history in Canada.

 It’s not clear just how many Indigenous-Black people there are in Canada, but Beals says communities arose out of several waves of Black migration to Canada, including those accompanying the American Revolutionary War and the War of 1812.